Safeguarding standards for children's contracted services

 • information on potential indicators of abuse or neglect and how to recognise and respond to concerns

-• a named person and deputy that all staff are aware leads on safeguarding and deals with relevant concerns; Designated Safeguarding Lead (DSL) and deputy DSL
+• a named safeguarding lead and deputy that all staff are aware lead on safeguarding and with relevant concerns

-• how individual staff and volunteers who are concerned that a child has or may have been abused, is required to report this immediately to the Designated Safeguarding Lead/deputy and consider with them a referral to the relevant locality team or Children’s Advice and Duty Service (ChAD)
+• how individual staff and volunteers who are concerned that a child has or may have been abused, are required to report this immediately to the safeguarding lead or deputy and consider with them a referral to the relevant locality team or Family Support and Advice Line.
+In the case a child is in immediate danger, staff understand the requirement to phone the police.

-Please refer to the PDSCP guidelines on safeguarding referrals.
+Please refer to the DSCP guidelines on safeguarding referrals.

 The policy should include information on recording, storing and sharing of information, explaining: